Napoleon’s Waterloo Was Protectionism and a Trade War Lost

 His tale holds lessons and warnings about ambition, power, and statesmanship.
 There’s also a romance at the heart of it, involving the Empress Josephine.
 That’s why we keep reading the books and why Hollywood is putting out its big-budget biopic.

 Napoleon is often portrayed as a tyrannical warmonger.
 In his 2014 book, “Napoleon: A Life,” the historian Andrew Roberts insists that this is unfair.
-He points out, for example, that “twice as many wars were declared on him than he had declared on others.”
+He points out, par exemple, that “twice as many wars were declared on him than he had declared on others.”

 Roberts sums up the result for Napoleon: “It was thus Colbertian protectionism that brought him down, far more than that bloodlust and egomania of which he is so often accused.”